Evanwt/Delivarable3/README.md

 Description

-   While at the very beginning , I selected the geckodriver and firefox broswer to test the E-commerce website, but it always encountered some error over and over again.
-I consulted some of my classmates who ran successfully, they told me that maybe because the version of the browser was out of date.
+   While at the very beginning , I selected the geckodriver and firefox broswer to test the E-commerce website, but

+it always encountered some error over and over again.
+I consulted some of my classmates who ran successfully, they told

+me that maybe because the version of the browser was out of date.

-   So I decided to use the Chrome broswer for testing the website and the driver was using the corresponding one, namely chromedriver.
+   So I decided to use the Chrome broswer for testing the website and the driver was using the corresponding one, namely

- Initially, I also failed, I searched the reason on stackoverflow, and got the solution that the jdk should be used version 1.8.
+chromedriver.Initially, I also failed, I searched the reason on stackoverflow, and got the solution that the jdk should be

+used version 1.8.
 Also we need to set the appropriate waiting time for the broswer to load.

-  Then I ran the test successfully, there were 3 storys in total, and each of the story contained 3 scenarios.
+Then I ran the test

+successfully, there were 3 storys in total, and each of the story contained 3 scenarios.

   The first story was user Log in module.

    As a user,